 Within two days of our first Whole30 round, I realized how much I don’t really enjoy meat all that much.
-The key for surviving the 30 days was eating more twice as many veggies as normal and varying the meat we were eating.
+The key to surviving the 30 days was eating more twice as many veggies as normal and varying the meat we were eating.

 Costco has a huge variety of fresh and frozen meat to chose from; much of it organic.
 And their fresh and frozen seafood selection is pretty awe-inspiring.

 They also have grass fed compliant hot dogs for a fast meal, and Aidell’s Chicken and Apple Sausage which works great for Healthy Sausage and Veggies Sheet Pan Dinner.

 You’ll even find pulled pork which can be a great salad topping, but I love it on top of shredded cabbage and topped with homemade chimichurri.

 Costco is a great place to get lots of affordable Whole30 compliant products.
 If you’re not currently a member but want to check it out, you can shop with a friend and use their membership card for your purchase.
 Costco also allows you to get a one-day guest pass to check it out for yourself.